splynx/docs/files/en/networking/authentication_of_customers/cisco_asr9010_pppoe_radius/cisco_asr9010_pppoe_radius.md

 encapsulation dot1q 920
 ```

-4. If the different VLANs are used it's required to configure more interfaces but service policy will be the same, On this step you configure Splynx and Cisco ASR to define speed limits according tariff plan.
+4. If the different VLANs are used, it is required to configure more interfaces but service policy will be the same, On this step you configure Splynx and Cisco ASR to define speed limits according tariff plan.

 **Splynx server**